AnnaSalazar/AnnaSalazar/README.md

 - 🌱 I’m currently learning **data mining techniques and algorithms (Naive Bayes, Support Vector Machines, Neural Networks,...)**

-- 👯 I’m looking to collaborate on **any of the presented projects or open to new ones**
+- 👯 I’m looking to collaborate on **any of the presented projects, or open to new ones**

 - 💬 Ask me about **anything statistics related, and I'll be happy to help you out :)**